ju5tu5/dataviz/workshop/2-basic-charts/Readme.md

 > **Important: for the data, use [this](http://dataviz.nl/media/data/propedeuse-2014.json) file/link.**

+> **Also: to develop locally, you need to enable your browser to access local files.
+See [here](https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally), [here](http://stackoverflow.

 - For d3.js, use [this](http://d3js.org/d3.v3.min.js) link (Note, this is a slightly lower version than the one in this repo, but it shouldn’t pose a [problem](https://github.com/mbostock/d3/releases));
 - [Free guide](http://www.softwijs.nl/m-download/m-grafieken) on how to use several (lesser) known graph types.